Foster Parent Rights in Yukon: What You're Entitled to Know

 The Yukon Child and Youth Advocate: An Independent Voice

 What the Advocate actually does.
-The OCYA can receive complaints about the services a child in care is receiving, investigate systemic issues, make recommendations to government, and publicly report findings.
-The 2019 Systemic Review conducted by the OCYA found significant gaps in HSS's ability to provide individualized support to children — a finding that led directly to the 2022 CFSA amendments.
+The office can receive concerns about services a child in care is receiving, investigate systemic issues, make recommendations to government, and publicly report findings.

 First Nations Jurisdiction and Your Role in It

 Approximately 93% of children in out-of-home care in the Yukon identify as Indigenous.
-That means the vast majority of foster placements in the territory involve at least one self-governing First Nation as a legal participant in the child's care.
+Many foster placements therefore involve a First Nation or Indigenous Governing Body, but the applicable legal authority or defined role depends on the child's nation and the agreement that applies.

-Your rights as a foster parent do not disappear in this context, but they operate alongside the rights of the child's First Nation.
-The Yukon's 11 self-governing nations have negotiated authority over child and family welfare through their Final and Self-Government Agreements.
+Your rights as a foster parent do not disappear in this context, but they operate alongside the role of the child's First Nation.
+The 11 self-governing nations have agreement-specific roles or authority in child and family welfare, while Liard First Nation, Ross River Dena Council, and White River First Nation remain under the Indian Act.
 In practical terms, this means:

-As a foster parent, you are not in an adversarial relationship with the child's First Nation — you are a temporary partner in the child's care.
-Understanding which nation the child belongs to, making contact with their Family and Children's Services office, and supporting the child's participation in community activities are all part of your legal obligations under the cultural continuity provisions of the 2022 CFSA amendments.
+As a foster parent, work with HSS and the child's First Nation as applicable.
+Understanding which nation the child belongs to, asking HSS how the nation should be involved, and supporting the child's participation in community activities are practical responsibilities under the cultural framework of the 2022 CFSA amendments.

 What this practically looks like: attending meetings the First Nation convenes, facilitating the child's travel to community events or traditional territory, and supporting language and cultural learning.
 If HSS has not facilitated these connections, you can raise it — with HSS, and if necessary, with the Advocate.